-The Goodwill Excel Center Memphis study is a randomized controlled trial.
-Any individual that applies and is eligible to enroll at the Excel Center will be eligible to participate in the study.
+The Goodwill Memphis Excel Center study is a randomized controlled trial.
+Any individual who applies and is eligible to enroll at the Excel Center is eligible to participate in the study.

-Following the conclusion of the study, LEO researchers will compare educational and economic outcomes between those that enrolled at the Excel Center in Memphis, and those that did not.
+Following the conclusion of the study, LEO researchers will compare educational and economic outcomes between those who graduated from the Excel Center in Memphis and those who did not.